Adversarial Examples Detection with Bayesian Neural Network: Experimental Results

 \section{Experimental Results}

-We evaluated \textsc{BATer} on the following well-known image classification datasets: \begin{compactitem} \item MNIST~\cite{lecun1998mnist}: handwritten digit dataset, which consists of $60,000$ training images and $10,000$ testing images.
-These are $28\times 28$ black and white images in ten different classes. \item CIFAR10~\cite{krizhevsky2009learning}: natural image dataset, which contains $50,000$ training images and $10,000$ testing images in ten different classes.
-These are low resolution $32\times 32$ color images. \item Imagenet-sub~\cite{miyato2018spectral}: natural image dataset, which contains $158,617$ training images and $6,858$ testing images in $143$ different classes with resolution of $64\times 64$ pixels. \end{compactitem} The training sets provided by the datasets are used to train BNN and DNN.
-The BNN and DNN architectures are the same except that the weights of BNN follow Gaussian distributions.
+We evaluate \textsc{BATer} on the following well-known image classification datasets: MNIST~\cite{lecun1998mnist}, CIFAR10~\cite{krizhevsky2009learning} and Imagenet-sub~\cite{miyato2018spectral}.
+The training sets provided by the datasets are used to train BNN and DNN.
+The BNN and DNN architectures are the same, except that the weights of BNN follow Gaussian distributions.
+We train BNN with Gaussian variational inference because it is straightforward to implement.
+We have also tried to train BNN with other techniques, such as K-FAC~\cite{zhang2018noisy}, but they all generate similar results.

 The test sets are split into $20\%$ in training folds and $80\%$ in test folds.
-The detection models (binary classifiers) of KD, LID and \textsc{BATer} are trained on the training folds and the test folds are used to evaluate the performances of different detection methods.
-Foolbox~\cite{rauber2017foolbox} is used to generate adversarial examples with the following attack methods: FGSM~\cite{goodfellow2014explaining} with $\ell_\infty$ norm, PGD~\cite{madry2017towards} with $\ell_\infty$ norm and C$\&$W~\cite{carlini2017adversarial} with $\ell_2$ norm.
+The detection models (binary classifiers) of KD, LID and \textsc{BATer} are trained on the training folds and the test folds are used to evaluate the performance of different detection methods.
+Foolbox~\cite{rauber2017foolbox} is used to generate adversarial examples with the following attack methods: FGSM~\cite{goodfellow2014explaining} with $\ell_\infty$ norm, PGD~\cite{madry2017towards} with $\ell_\infty$ norm and C$\&$W~\cite{carlini2017towards} with $\ell_2$ norm.
 Since BNN is stochastic, original PGD and C$\&$W attacks without considering randomness are not strong enough against it.
 For fair comparison, we update PGD and C$\&$W with stochastic optimization methods (multiple forward passes are used to estimate gradient not just one pass).

-Experiments in Section~\ref{sec:sota}-\ref{sec:ablation} and high confidence attack experiments in Section~\ref{sec:custom_attack} are done in gray-box setting, in which we assume the adversary has access to the classifier model but does not know the detector.
-A customized attack is proposed in Section~\ref{sec:custom_attack} to attack \textsc{BATer} in white-box setting, in which we assume the adversary has access to both classifier and detector.
-Details on parameters, neural network architectures, implementation and code are provided in Appendix.
+{Experiments in Section~\ref{sec:sota} to \ref{sec:attack_param} are done in a gray-box setting, in which we assume the adversary has access to the classifier model but does not know the detector.
+An adaptive attack is proposed in Section~\ref{sec:custom_attack} to attack \textsc{BATer} in a white-box setting, in which we assume the adversary has access to both the classifier and the detector.
+Details of parameter selection, neural network architectures, implementation, code github and examples of detected adversarial examples are provided in the Appendix.}

-\subsection{Comparison with State-of-the-art Methods}
+\subsection{Comparison with State-of-the-Art Methods}